 Interviewers seemed most interested in my time at a care home, where I spent over 100 hours.
-It involved hands on healthcare during 7 to 12 hour shifts several times per week as a junior member of the caring team.
+It involved hands-on healthcare during seven to 12-hour shifts several times per week as a junior member of the caring team.

 My advice would be to research and think carefully what type of work experience you need to answer your questions and make you stand out.

 During and after the experience, take time to reflect on what you have found out and how it shows you (and your interviewer) that you are cut out to be a doctor.

 More on Graduate Entry Medicine:

 Loading More Content